Public Works Dept

 The City Of Darlington Public Works Department takes care of Streets, Water & Sewer also, brush & trees.

 Streets: The City maintains 15.73 miles of streets,10.27 miles of sidewalk, 24.2 miles of curb and gutter.
 Maintaining the streets means snowplowing in the winter along with clearing city parking lots.
 We don’t plow the state and county roads that pass through Darlington, as the County takes care of them.
 We do clean up the parking areas and help merchants with the sidewalks after snowstorms on the main street.

-Along with snowplowing we also: Paint the road markings, put up traffic control signs as they change, fall down or get hit by cars.
-Fix pot holes, repair sidewalks, repairing curb and gutters, and street sweeping.
+Along with snowplowing we also: Paint the road markings, put up traffic control signs as they change, fall, or get hit by cars.
+Fix potholes, repair sidewalks, repairing curb and gutters, and street sweeping.

 Water: The City has about 19.35 miles of water line.
 Because of the lay of the land, it operates in three different pressure zones with two water towers.
-Booster pumps can and do move water from one tower to the other if one is getting used faster then the other, if a need arises such as fire on one end of town.
-There are pressure reducing stations throughout the city so that pressure doesn’t get to low or too high in some areas.
-The pressure reducing stations help to maintain three zones of pressure.
+Booster pumps can and do move water from one tower to the other if one is getting used faster than the other if a need arises such as fire on one end of town.
+There are pressure-reducing stations throughout the city so that pressure doesn’t get too low or too high in some areas.
+The pressure-reducing stations help to maintain three zones of pressure.
 Here are some facts about our water system:

 We have two wells that are over 800 feet deep

 One well pumps at 300 gallons per minute the other at 550 gallons per minute.